nsoch/nsoch.github.io/projects/retablos.md

 - original: retablo9.jpg
 ---

 Retablos have along history in Spanish speaking cultures.
-They are small personal altars of worship.
+They are smaller scale personal altars of worship.
 Here is a link for those who need some background information on <a href="http://en.wikipedia.org/wiki/Retablo" target="_blank">retablos</a>.

 I appropriated the concept in 2003 to use for presenting ideas of things that seem insignificant, yet that are important in life.